Surrey in the West Indies

 The wider story of Black people in Britain would not be complete without an account of local opinion on the abolition of slavery.
 As for Surrey, the well-known Surrey estates housed many upper-class landowners who capitalised on the trend for growing sugar and tobacco among other resources in the West Indies.
 Many had political connections, and their well-documented life stories form an important part of the history of British West Indian exploits.

-Land in Jamaica was hard to come by, Sir J Poynings More of Loseley was informed in an undated mid 17th century report (SHC Ref.
-LM/2022).
-Poynings More was the MP for Haslemere and Guildford, and a descendant of the More-Molyneux family of Loseley Park, near Guildford.
-The report, forecasting costs and profits of setting up a plantation venture in Barbados, lists among the capital costs a sum of £880 for ‘the buying in’ of 40 black slaves ‘at 22£ [Jamaican Pounds] each’, for the harsh labour of clearing an 150 acre site of large timber trees ready for the plantation of sugar, cotton, ginger, pepper and indigo.
-African slave labour could be hired from Dutch traders at this period, when tracts of the island were still ‘unfallen’.
-The report advises that 30 acres could grow timber and 40 acres could be for livestock, with an estimated that it would cost £2600 (Jamaican Pounds) over three years before any profit would be made.
+Land in the West Indies was hard to come by, Sir Poynings More Bt of Loseley was informed in an undated mid 17th century report (SHC ref LM/2022).
+Poynings More was the MP for Haslemere and Guildford, and an ancestor of the present More-Molyneux family of Loseley Park, near Guildford.
+The report, forecasting costs and profits of setting up a plantation venture in Barbados, lists among the capital costs a sum of £880 for ‘the buying in’ of 40 Black slaves ‘at 22£ [Pounds] each’, for the harsh labour of clearing an 150 acre site of large timber trees ready for the plantation of sugar, cotton, ginger, pepper and indigo.
+African enslaved labour could be hired from Dutch traders at this period, when tracts of the island were still ‘unfallen’.
+The report advises that 30 acres could grow timber and 40 acres could be for livestock, with an estimated that it would cost £2600 (Pounds) over three years before any profit would be made.

 Sir Poynings More of Loseley may well have been the recipient of the report, held in the Loseley Manuscripts collection at Surrey History Centre, but there is no evidence that he undertook an investment, which would have been an enormously costly enterprise.